 Climate Change and Forestry in California

-The ARB's forest sector greenhouse gas inventory includes CO2 uptake and greenhouse gas emissions from wild and prescribed fires, the decomposition and combustion of residues from harvest and conversion/development, and wood products decomposition.
+The ARB's forest and other lands greenhouse gas inventory includes CO2 uptake and greenhouse gas emissions from wild and prescribed fires, the decomposition and combustion of residues from harvest and conversion/development, and wood products decomposition.

 Compliance Offset Protocols: U.S. Forest Projects and Urban Forest ProjectsContact Us

 For questions regarding the forest inventory, please contact:Anny Huang, Manager, Emission Inventory Analysis Section, Phone: (916) 323-8475.

 For questions regarding the Scoping Plan Update as related to the Forest Sector (now known as the Natural and Working Lands Sector) or ARB's role in the FCAT, please contact David Mallory, manager of the Climate Change Policy Section, Phone (916) 455-8316.